binhnguyennus/awesome-scalability/README.md

 #### Community Power

 > Contributions are greatly welcome!
 You may want to take a look at the [contribution guidelines](CONTRIBUTING.md).
-> If you find this project helpful, [please help me share it on Twitter!](https://ctt.ec/V8B2p) :us: or Weibo (can someone help me create a share link and make a pull request?) :cn:.
+> If you find this project helpful, [please help me share it on Twitter!](https://ctt.ec/V8B2p) :us: or Weibo (can someone help me create a Weibo share link, and then make a pull request?) :cn:.
 Thank you very much :heart:

 ## Contents
 - [Principles](#principles)